MariannaSpyrakou/Cograph_Modular_Decomposition/README.md

  inserted node: x
  x neigbors: a,d,e,f

-Trees
+Trees.py
 contains:
   -- Tree constructor
   -- Function: is_cograph()
-      checks if the graph is a cograph and if yes it calls
+      checks if the graph is a cograph and if yes it calls the function update_cotree that adds x to the co-tree.